mattermost/docs/source/administration/devops-command-center.rst

 - Select **!
 Incidents** from the plugin menu in the channel header.
 - Use the context menu of a post and select **Start incident**.

 When you create an incident, the name provided is applied to the new incident channel that is created.
-The channel name can be used to search for the channel, and is also the name appended to the archived file.
 You can also select an optional playbook.

-If a playbook is selected, the corresponding checklist is used as a template to start the incident.
-If no playbook is selected, the incident starts with an empty checklist.
+- If a playbook is selected, a corresponding checklist is used as a template to start the incident.
+- If no playbook is selected, the incident starts with an empty checklist.

 The creator of an incident automatically becomes the incident commander, responsible for managing the incident.